Yandex Cloud

 To create a node from XGBoost and LightGBM models saved in DataSphere before April 8, 2024, re-save them to the model resource.

-6. Under Folder, select the folder to create new resources in.
+6. Under Folder, select the folder for the new resources.

-7. Under Provisioning, select the configuration of instance computing resources, the availability zone, and the ID of the subnet to host the instance in.
+7. Under Provisioning, select the configuration of instance computing resources, availability zone, and the ID of the subnet to host the instance.

-8. In the Maintenance limit field, specify how many of the node's instances can be stopped for maintenance at the same time.
+8. In the Maintenance limit field, specify the maximum number of node instances that can be shut down for maintenance at the same time.

-9. Under Access control list (ACL), click Add ACL and specify the IDs of the folders to allow connections to the node from.
-By default, the ID of the folder owned by the user creating the node is specified.
+9. Under Access control list (ACL), click Add ACL and specify the IDs of the folders allowed to connect to the node.
+The folder ID of the user creating the node is specified by default.

 10. Click Create.